amcmerrell/hair-salon/README.md

 * _Open your terminal application of choice and use "git clone https://github.com/amcmerrell/hair-salon" in the command line._

 #### Database Setup
-* _Start postgres in your terminal by entering "postgres"._
+* _Start postgres in your terminal by entering "postgres, and in another tab, run "psql"."_
-* _In another tab, run "psql -U postgres" to start psql under the username postgres._
 * _When psql is successfully running, use "CREATE DATABASE hair_salon;"._
-* _Open another tab in your terminal and change directories to hair-salon._
-* _Run "psql -U postgres hair_salon < hair-salon-database.sql"._
+* _Next, run "CREATE DATABASE hair_salon;"_
+* _Once the table is created, enter "CREATE TABLE stylist (id serial PRIMARY KEY, name varchar, phoneNumber varchar, workDays varchar);"._
+* _Finally, create the client table by entering "CREATE TABLE (id serial PRIMARY KEY, name varchar, phoneNumber varchar, stylistId int);"._
+* _If you would like to run the tests, you can copy this database by running "CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon._

 #### Running the Application
 * _Navigate into the hair-salon folder you created and use "gradle run" in the command line._